orggue/adidas-zaragoza/advanced-kubernetes/07_volumes.md

 ### emptyDir

-* For this exercise we'll create a Pod with two containers and one shared volume.
+* In this exercise we will demonstrate the use of an emptyDir as a volume.

 ----
 The volume is of type `emptyDir`.
 The kubelet will create an empty directory on the node when the Pod is scheduled.
 Once the Pod is destroyed, the kubelet will delete the directory.
 This is the simplest type of volumes used in Kubernetes.